viren140290/terra-core/packages/terra-collapsible-tab-view/docs/README.md

-# Terra Collapsible Button View
+# Terra Collapsible Tab View

-The Terra CollapsibleButtonView is a container that adjusts the visibility buttons based on size.
+The Terra CollapsibleTabView is a container that adjusts the visibility tabs based on size.

 ## Getting Started